poptart-cat-030/bcit-test2/README.md

 1. Copy the contents of your do-key.pub file (your public key) by running one of the following commands depending on your operating system

 For Windows users:
+> Note: Replace "your-user-name" with your Windows user name

 ```
 Get-Content C:\Users\your-user-name\.ssh\do-key.pub | Set-Clipboard
 ```